 Fiscal Years

-2021 2020 2019
+2022 2021 2020

 Current:

-Federal \$ 32 \$ (834) \$ 70
+Federal \$ 72 \$ 32 \$ (834)

-State 73 48 36
+State 644 73 48

-Foreign 2,403 1,958 876
+Foreign 2,890 2,403 1,958

-Current provision (benefit) 2,508 1,172 982
+Current provision 3,606 2,508 1,172

 Deferred:

-Federal 9,596 (8,635) (21,560)
+Federal 34,616 9,596 (8,635)

-State (2,379) (22,613) 12,907
+State 285 (2,379) (22,613)

-Foreign 3,177 9,686 (41,108)
+Foreign 2,211 3,177 9,686

-Change in valuation allowance (7,930) 24,906 9,424
+Change in valuation allowance (237,553) (7,930) 24,906

-Deferred provision (benefit) 2,464 3,344 (40,337)
+Deferred (benefit) provision (200,441) 2,464 3,344

-Total provision (benefit) \$ 4,972 \$ 4,516 \$ (39,355)
+Total (benefit) provision \$ (196,835) \$ 4,972 \$ 4,516

 We recognize deferred tax assets to the extent that we believe that these assets are more likely than not to be realized.
 In making this determination, we consider available positive and negative evidence and factors that may impact the valuation of our deferred tax asset including results of recent operations, future reversals of existing taxable temporary differences, projected future taxable income, and tax-planning strategies.
-We have significant negative objective evidence in the form of adjusted cumulative losses in the U.S. over the three-year period ended October 1, 2021 that resulted in our continued determination that there was not sufficient objectively verifiable positive evidence to offset this negative objective evidence and we concluded that a full valuation allowance was still appropriate for our U.S. deferred tax assets.
+In the fiscal fourth quarter of 2022, we reassessed our valuation allowances and considered positive evidence including significant cumulative consolidated and U.S. income over the three years ended September 30, 2022, continued revenue growth combined with profitability and expectations regarding financial forecasts, and negative evidence, including the uncertainty posed by the current economic and geopolitical environment and the global supply chain.
+After assessing the evidence, we released the valuation allowance on the majority of our domestic NOLs and R&D tax credit carryforwards and other deferred tax assets as of September 30, 2022, resulting in a benefit from income taxes of \$202.8 million.

-The \$250.3 million of valuation allowance as of October 1, 2021 relates primarily to federal and state NOLs, tax credit carryforwards and a partial valuation allowance on tax credits in Canada of \$7.1 million whose recovery is not considered more likely than not.
-The \$277.4 million of valuation allowance as of October 2, 2020 related primarily to federal and state NOLs, tax credit carryforwards and a partial valuation allowance on tax credits in Canada of \$8.0 million, for which recovery is not considered likely.
-The change during the fiscal year ended October 1, 2021 of \$27.1 million primarily relates to the initial recognition of a deferred tax liability relating to our newly issued convertible debt which is offset by a reduction in our valuation allowance, and a reduction in our net NOL and credit carryforwards.
+We had a \$30.7 million valuation allowance as of September 30, 2022 related primarily to state NOLs and tax credit carryforwards of \$23.1 million and a partial valuation allowance on tax credits in Canada of \$7.2 million whose recovery is not considered more likely than not.
+The \$250.3 million of valuation allowance as of October 1, 2021 related primarily to federal and state NOLs, tax credit carryforwards and a partial valuation allowance on tax credits in Canada of \$7.1 million, for which recovery was not considered likely.
+The change during the fiscal year ended September 30, 2022 of \$237.6 million included in the income tax benefit in the Statement of Operations primarily relates to the release of the valuation allowance on the majority of our domestic NOLs and R&D tax credit carryforwards and other deferred tax assets.